jake-albert/py-algs/README.md

 # py-algs
+Author: Jake Albert
-Comprehensive review of algorithms and data structures in Python 3
+Comprehensive review of algorithms and data structures in Python 3.